marco262/my_wiki/data/dnd/race/genasi.md

 Genasi rarely lack confidence, seeing themselves as equal to almost any challenge in their path.
 This certainty might manifest as graceful self-assurance in one genasi and as arrogance in another.
 Such self- confidence can sometimes blind genasi to risk, and their great plans often get them and others into trouble.

-Too much failure can chip away at even a genasi’s sense of self, so they constantly push themselves to improve, honing their talents and perfecting their craft.
+Too much failure can chip away at even a genasi's sense of self, so they constantly push themselves to improve, honing their talents and perfecting their craft.

 ## Genasi Lands